ultimate271/notes/dastoyevsky/brothers01.03.md

 “It serves her right.
 God has punished her for her ingratitude.”

+### The general's widow, Sofya's caretaker, only three months after Sofya's death, takes the boys into her own hands
 Exactly three months after Sofya Ivanovna’s death the general’s widow suddenly appeared in our town, and went straight to Fyodor Pavlovitch’s house.
 She spent only half an hour in the town but she did a great deal.